Who How and Why..

 Here’s a look back my 2008 YouTube Video – God If I’d known then what I know now!!
 Remember, Facebook had only opened up to all users two years earlier and many people in Ireland had still not joined.
 Early Days Indeed. #Mortified

-I suppose working with technology on a daily basis can make you crave nature even more and finding it difficult to source foraging type events online I decided to begin Eco Active Ireland in July 2013 – a Foray into Foraging and Self Sufficiency Skills.
+I suppose working with technology on a daily basis can make you crave nature even more and finding it difficult to source foraging type events online I decided to begin Eco Active Ireland – a Foray into Foraging and Self Sufficiency Skills.
 I worked with lot’s of interesting people during those formative years blogging their events and workshops including Mary White of Blackstairs EcoTrails, Bumble Bee Flowers, Crann Og Eco Stay, Three Towers amongst many others and attended many Ecotourism Conferences always promoting my members and Nominating them for Awards – one of which Clifden Eco Camping won in 2014!

 I organised an EcoTour of Ireland with the help of my sister Samantha aka Tweeting Goddess, and travelled the island meeting people such as Rock Farm Slane and Boyne Valley Activities who were striving to create sustainable ecofriendly businesses and was interviewed by Damien O’Reilly of RTE Countrywide Radio show who followed my progress, with Mary Mulvey of Eco Tourism Ireland live from a studio in Sligo!